Skip to main content

 studyDidFinish(study)The user finished or dismissed the study

 studyDidFailToLoad(study, error)The study could not be loaded or presented.
-Access error for the cause — for example, a network error, the Activity was destroyed, or another study is already being shown
+Access error for the cause: a network error, the Activity was destroyed, or another study is already being shown

 All listener methods are invoked on the main thread, so you can safely update your UI from them.
-In Kotlin, all methods have no-op defaults — override only the ones you need.
+In Kotlin, all methods have no-op defaults, so override only the ones you need.

-Use the listener to track study engagement, trigger follow-up actions after a conversation, or show a fallback if the study fails to load.
+Use the listener to track study engagement, trigger follow-up actions after an interview, or show a fallback if the study fails to load.

 Best practices